survivejs/maintenance-book/manuscript/code-quality/01-code-style.md

 );
 ```

-However shorter statement would be printed as one line:
+However, shorter statement would be printed as one line:

 ```js
 foo(coffee, croissant, toast, eggs);